N. Provisions

 The risk parameters are same for all financial assets for all periods presented.
 The Company considers the probability of default upon initial recognition of asset and whether there has been a significant increase in credit risk on an on-going basis throughout each reporting period.
 In general, it is presumed that credit risk has significantly increased since initial recognition if the payments are more than 30 days past due .
 A default on a financial asset is when the counterparty fails to make contractual payments when they fall due.
 This definition of default is determined by considering the business environment in which entity operates and other macro-economic factors.

-Trade Receivables: The Company has exposure to credit risk from trade receivables on sale of medicines.
-The Company has used expected credit loss (ECL) model for assessing the impairment loss.
-For the purpose, the Company uses a provision matrix to compute the expected credit loss amount.
+Trade Receivables: The Company has exposure to credit risk from trade receivables on sale of pharmaceuticals products and related services.
+The Company has used Expected Credit Loss (ECL) model for assessing the impairment loss.
+For that purpose, the Company uses a provision matrix to compute the ECL amount.
 The provision matrix takes into account external and internal risk factors and historical data of credit losses from various customers.
-The Company ensures concentration of credit does not significantly impair the financial assets since the customers to whom the exposure of credit is taken are well established and reputed industries engaged in their respective field of business.
+The Company ensures concentration of credit does not significantly impair the financial assets since the customers to whom the exposure of credit is given are well established and reputed industries engaged in their respective field of business.
 The creditworthiness of customers to which the Company grants credit in the normal course of the business is monitored regularly.
-The Company provides for expected credit loss under simplified approach
+The Company provides for expected credit loss under simplified approach.

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company manages its liquidity risk by ensuring, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risk to the Company's reputation.
 Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the availability of funding through an adequate amount of committed credit facilities to meet obligations when due.
 Due to the nature of the business, the Company maintains flexibility in funding by maintaining availability under committed facilities.
 The Company's treasury team is responsible for liquidity, funding as well as settlement management.
 In addition, processes and policies related to such risks are overseen by senior management.
 Management monitors the Company's liquidity position through rolling forecasts on the basis of expected cash flows.

 The Company has entered into certain cancellable lease agreements mainly for office premises, land and infrastructure facilities' which are renewable on mutual agreement with the parties.
 At the date of commencement of the lease, the Company recognises a right of use asset and a corresponding lease liability for all lease arrangements in which it is a lessee, except for short-term leases and low value leases.
 The Company applies the "short term lease" & "low value leases" recognition exemptions for these leases.
-Rent Expenses recorded for Short term and Low value lease was ?
-20.99 Lakhs (31st March 2023: 20.53 Lakhs).
+Rent Expenses recorded for Short term and Low value lease was INR 22.53 Lakhs (31st March, 2024: INR 20.99 Lakhs).

-(a) As per Section 135 of the Companies Act, 2013, a CSR committee has been formed by the company.
-The areas for CSR activities are Promoting education, preventive healthcare, special education and employment enhancing vocation skills, rural /nationally recognised/ Paralympic and Olympic sports, and Rural Development.
-The funds were primarily allocated to a corpus and utilized throughout the year on those activities which are specified in Schedule VII of the Companies Act, 2013.
+(a) As per Section 135 of the Companies Act, 2013, a CSR committee has been formed by the Company.
+The areas for CSR activities are promoting education, preventive healthcare, special education and employment enhancing vocation skills, rural /nationally recognised/ Paralympic and Olympic sports, and Rural Development.

 (i) The Company does not have any Benami property held in its name.
-No proceedings have been initiated on or are pending against the Company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and Rules made thereunder.
+No proceedings have been initiated on or are pending against the Company for holding benami property under the Prohibition of Benami Property Transactions Act, 1988 and Rules made thereunder.

 (ii) The Company has not been declared wilful defaulter by any bank or financial institution or other lender or government or any government authority.

-(iii) The Company does not hold any investments and hence provisions for compliance with the number of layers prescribed under clause (87) of section 2 of the Act read with the Companies (Restriction on number of Layers) Rules, 2017 (as amended) are not applicable.
+(iii) The Company does not hold any investments in any subsidiary(ies), therefore, the provisions for compliance with the number of layers prescribed under clause (87) of section 2 of the Companies Act, 2013 read with the Companies (Restriction on number of Layers) Rules, 2017 (as amended) are not applicable.

 A The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: